 The TEER Program

-Established in 2008, the Tamar Estuary and Esk Rivers (TEER) Program is a collaboration between agencies responsible for the management of the kanamaluka / Tamar estuary and Esk rivers waterways.
-The TEER Program has a vision to be a trusted and respected provider of science and evidence that informs decision making to recognise, protect, restore and enhance the values of the kanamaluka/Tamar estuary and its rivers, from catchment to coast, working and walking together with traditional owners.
+Established in 2008, the Tamar Estuary and Esk Rivers (TEER) Program is a collaboration between agencies responsible for the management of the Kanamaluka / Tamar estuary and Esk rivers waterways.
+The TEER Program has a vision to be a trusted and respected provider of science and evidence that informs decision making to recognise, protect, restore and enhance the values of the Kanamaluka / Tamar estuary and its rivers, from catchment to coast, working and walking together with traditional owners.

 The TEER Program Strategic Plan 2024-2028 was developed by program collaborators with the three future directions pathways outlined as: